lgessler/kbfs-rpc/README.md

 ## Inspiration

-WhatsApp and Telegram drew attention in the news about a month ago.
-They claim to offer end-to-end encrypted chat, but with no easy way of inspecting their source, users were left with no real choice but to blindly trust them.

 Keybase RPC empowers application developers by giving them easy access to (1) authentication of users and (2) encrypted transmission of arbitrary messages.

 We were able to implement a simple chat client just like Telegram's in just 20 lines of code using Keybase RPC, and its architecture is general enough to allow many different kinds of apps as well.